 If you remember one idea, use this: interference sets the fine bright and dark fringes, and diffraction sets how broadly the light spreads.

-If the waves arrive in step, they reinforce each other and produce a bright fringe.
+If the waves arrive in step, they reinforce and produce a bright fringe.
 If they arrive half a cycle out of step, they cancel and produce a dark fringe.
+For coherent light, bright fringes occur when

 and dark fringes occur when